sgmurphy/wordpress-plugins/flexible-checkout-fields/readme.txt

 * My Account - order
 * Emails

+For custom fields, you may also decide about field formatting on pages/emails.

 #### Custom CSS Class

 Add some style to your fields.
 By adding a custom class to each field you can then uniquely style it in your theme's stylesheet.